Cow spotted roaming through Sylmar neighborhood in middle of the night - Local News 8

 Click here for updates on this story

-LOS ANGELES, California (KABC) — A cow caused quite a commotion early Thursday morning in a Sylmar neighborhood when it broke free and began roaming the streets.
+LOS ANGELES (KABC) — A cow caused quite a commotion early Thursday morning in a Sylmar neighborhood when it broke free and began roaming the streets.

 Residents spotted the animal around 3 a.m. near Gladstone and Fenton avenues and quickly reported it to authorities.
 The cow calmly wandered around for about two hours before it found its way home.